-- Passage of all three components of the MPRE. - Completion of at least 9 credit hours in teaching major with a minimum 2.7 G.P.A. - Completion of at least 6 credit hours in teaching minor with a minimum 2.7 G.P.A. (required for secondary certification concentration; recommended for elementary certification concentration) - Have a cumulative G.P.A of at least 3.0.
+- Completion of at least 9 credit hours in teaching major with a minimum 2.7 G.P.A. - Have a cumulative G.P.A of at least 3.0.

 Application Procedure:

 Complete and submit an application packet to the TEP to the Education Office in Reno Hall, room 247 or online at http://liberalarts.udmercy.edu/academics/edu/files/applications/student-teaching-app.doc.